Rags Parkland Sings the Songs of the Future: Productions

 The first iteration of Rags Parkland was a solo performance written by and starring Butler, staged in 2010 as part of the annual ANT Fest program at the off-Broadway theater Ars Nova in Hell's Kitchen, New York.
 Butler further developed the show at Ars Nova, where it had its world premiere as a full-scale production.
 Rags Parkland was staged as a cabaret with seating on three sides in a production that was directed by Jordan Fein with set design by Laura Jellinek, lighting design by Barbara Samuels, costume design by Andy Jean, and sound design by Mikaal Sulaiman.
 Butler wrote the show's book, music, and lyrics, with the other castmembers credited for additional music and arrangements.
 Previews were scheduled to begin on September 25, 2018.
 The production was postponed by a week when Ars Nova was affected by water damage; Alexis Soloski speculated in The New York Times that Jellinek incorporated the damage into show's set design.
 Rags Parkland opened on October 8 and was scheduled to close on November 3 but was extended until November 10.

-A remount of the show with all members of the original off-Broadway cast except Tjong is planned for the Irondale Center in Brooklyn, New York.
+A remount of the show at the Irondale Center in Brooklyn, New York, with all members of the original off-Broadway cast except Tjong confirmed to reprise their roles was announced in December 2021.
 Performances were scheduled to run from March 22 through April 7, 2022, but the remount was postponed in January of that year until later in the 2022–23 theater season before being cancelled altogether when its funders exited the project.